zalando/zmon/README.rst

     $ vagrant up

-This will start a new Vagrant box and install all dependencies, build all components and start them.

-Please note that the provisioning process will take quite some time as many tools and dependencies need to be downloaded.
+Please note that the provisioning process will take some time as it downloads the docker images.

 The ZMON Controller frontend will be exposed on 38080 on localhost, i.e. point your browser to http://localhost:38080/ and login with username "admin" and password "admin".